NevermoreSSH/openwrt-packages2/README.md

 - Wifi : OpenWrt

-Upcoming fw other router ( delayed because the openwrt firmware has a problem)
+Upcoming fw other router (delayed because the openwrt firmware has a problem with latest passwall)
 - Xiaomi Mi4a gigabyte
 - Totolink x5000r
 - Xiaomi Mi WiFi R3G